 To licensed vehicle lawfully entering or exiting on public roads over private driveways provided and used for the purpose of ingress or egress.

 It shall be the duty of any police officer to confiscate and impound any motorized vehicle as defined herein when the vehicle is operated in violation of this chapter in the presence of a Police Officer or when the officer has probable cause to believe the vehicle has been operated in violation of this chapter.
-The period of impoundment shall be from the date of the alleged violation until the disposition of the alleged offense by such court of competent jurisdiction as shall hear the same, provided the operator is found guilty of violating this chapter, the owner of the offending vehicle shall pay the reasonable cost of removal and storage constituting impoundment which is hereby deemed to be $3 per day.
+The period of impoundment shall be from the date of the alleged violation until the disposition of the alleged offense by such court of competent jurisdiction as shall hear the same, provided the operator is found guilty of violating this chapter, the owner of the offending vehicle shall pay the reasonable cost of removal and storage constituting impoundment pursuant to Chapter 130, Fees, Article III, Fee Schedule.
 The expense of impoundment shall be in addition to any other fine or penalty levied or collected under the terms of this chapter.